All Episodes

 Obama could learn a lot about this.

-You want to know why Obama and Sarkozy was, you know why the American people loved Nick Sarkozy?
+You know why the American people loved Nick Sarkozy?

-Now we've shortened the applause here.
+Now, we've shortened the applause here.

 For time purposes, he addressed a joint meeting of the House and Senate.

-We have four bites, listen to these.
+We have four bites.

-To the millions of men and women who came from every country in the world and who with their own hands, their intelligence and their hearts built the greatest nation in the world.
+To the millions of men and women who came from every country in the world and who with their own hands, their intelligence, and their hearts built the greatest nation in the world.

-America did not say come and everything will be given to you.
+America did not say, come, and everything will be given to you.

-Rather, she says come.
+Rather, she said, come.

-And the only limit to what you will be able to achieve will be those of your own courage, talent your boldness, and your talent.
+And the only limit to what you will be able to achieve will be those of your own courage, your boldness, and your talent.

 I remember playing these bites.

-I remember playing these bites back in November 2007, and just throwing my arms up in frustration.
+I remember playing these bites back in November 2007 and just throwing my arms up in frustration.

 Why can't one American presidential candidate talk like this?

-The America that we love throughout the world embodies this extraordinary ability to grant each and every person a second chance, another chance.
+Here's another one: the America that we love throughout the world embodies this extraordinary ability to grant each and every person a second chance, another chance.

-Because in America failure is never the last word.
+Because in America, failure is never the last word.

 There is always another chance.

-Here in your country on this soil, both the humblest and the most illustrious citizens alike know that nothing is owed to them.
+Here, in your country, on this soil, both the humblest and the most illustrious citizens alike know that nothing is owed to them and that everything has to be earned.

-is what constitutes the moral value of America.
+That is what constitutes the moral value of America.

-You don't again, you don't find too many American politicians speaking of their country this way, certainly not Democrats.
+Again, you don't find too many American politicians speaking of their country this way, certainly not Democrats.

 Here's another.